COVID-19 pandemic in Bhutan: May 2020

-8 May: The sixth COVID-19 case. detected 21 April after returning from the Middle East, has now tested negative twice by RT-PCR test on 6 May. and been moved from hospital to de-isolation quarantine in a hotel facility in accordance with Bhutan's COVID-19 guidelines.
-She will only be declared recovered after completing 14 days de-isolation quarantine and testing negative again at the end of that period.
-One COVID-19 patient remains in isolation ward at JDWRH hospital.
+8 May: The sixth COVID-19 case, detected 21 April after returning from the Middle East, now tested negative twice by RT-PCR test on 6 May, and was moved from hospital to de-isolation quarantine in a hotel facility in accordance with Bhutan's COVID-19 guidelines.
+She would only be declared recovered after completing 14 days of de-isolation quarantine and testing negative again at the end of that period.
+One COVID-19 patient remained in isolation ward at JDWRH hospital.

-10 May:Two Bhutanese returning from the middle-east who were in a quarantine facility at Paro have tested positive for COVID-19 and been moved to an isolation ward.
+10 May: Two Bhutanese returning from the Middle East who were in a quarantine facility at Paro tested positive for COVID-19 and been moved to an isolation ward.

-11 May: Two Bhutanese returning from the middle-east (a 25-year-old male and a 27-year-old female) have tested positive for COVID-19.
+11 May: Two Bhutanese returning from the Middle East (a 25-year-old male and a 27-year-old female) tested positive for COVID-19.
 They were in a quarantine facility and have been be moved to an isolation ward.

-13 May: Four Bhutanese (2 males, 33 and 32 years old; and 2 females 23 and 26 years old), who returned from the middle-east and were being held in quarantine in Thimphu, have tested positive for COVID-19 by PCR test and will be transferred to the isolation ward for COVID-19 patients at the national referral hospital.
+13 May: Four Bhutanese (2 males, 33 and 32 years old; and 2 females 23 and 26 years old), who returned from the Middle East and were being held in quarantine in Thimphu, have tested positive for COVID-19 by PCR test and will be transferred to the isolation ward for COVID-19 patients at the national referral hospital.

 14 May: Five more COVID-19 positive cases were detected.
-Four of the new cases were women 31, 29, 24 and 27 years old.
+Four of the new cases were women 31, 29, 24, and 27 years old.
 They had all returned to Bhutan from the Middle East and were in the quarantine facilities at Thimphu and will be moved to the isolation facility.

 15 May: One more case of COVID-19 was detected in a 29-year-old woman who had returned from Doha, Qatar and was staying in the quarantine facility at Thimphu.

-21 May: Three individuals confirmed with COVID-19 who were under isolation have now tested negative twice (24 hours apart) and so have now been moved to 2 weeks de-isolation quarantine.
+21 May: Three individuals confirmed with COVID-19 who were under isolation had now tested negative twice (24 hours apart) and so, had been moved to 14-day de-isolation quarantine.

 22 May: Two women who returned from the Middle East on 11 May and were in quarantine have now tested positive for COVID-19.
 The Health Minister, Dechen Wangmo, said that one of the women earlier showed symptoms of the virus but tested negative at that time.
 When a second test was conducted, which is the normal procedure, the virus was detected.